alanrob17/Portfolio/README.md

 # Portfolio
-This is my tempoary blog site.
+This is my temporary blog site.